Atropine Ophthalmic Solution

 Dosage Form: ophthalmic solution

-Atropine Sulfate Ophthalmic Solution, USP 1% is indicated for:
+Atropine Sulfate Ophthalmic Solution USP, 1% (Sterile)

 Pregnancy Category C:

 Animal reproduction studies have not been performed with atropine.
 It is also not known whether atropine can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Atropine should be given to pregnant women only if clearly needed.

 Prolonged use may produce local irritation characterized by follicular conjunctivitis, vascular congestion, edema, exudate, and an eczematoid dermatitis.
 Severe reactions are manifested by hypotension with progressive respiratory depression.
 Coma and death have been reported in the very young.

 Systemic atropine toxicity is manifested by flushing and dryness of the skin (a rash may be present in pediatric patients), blurred vision, a rapid and irregular pulse, fever, abdominal distension in infants, mental aberration (hallucinosis) and loss of neuromuscular coordination.